-Just before Captain James Cook’s arrival, Tītahi, a leader of Ngāti Whātua, prophesied that major change was about to occur in the region of Waitematā Harbour, pictured here with Rangitito in the distance.
+Just before Lieutenant James Cook’s arrival, Tītahi, a leader of Ngāti Whātua, prophesied that major change was about to occur in the region of Waitematā Harbour, pictured here with Rangitito in the distance.
 Wiremu Rēweti of Ngāti Whātua presents the chant.

 Here are the the words (with the English translation following):

 He tiu, he raaki

 Nāna i ā mai te pūpūtarakihi ki uta